 Investment promotion in the County is considered as a major economic enabler.
 Quality investment is expected to unlock the County's potential for economic growth and prosperity.
 In this regard, sectors are expected to identify opportunities for boosting investments and spice up the environment with incentives for exploiting such investments.
 Priority should be given to investments that hold greater potential for employment creation and poverty alleviation.

-ANNEX I: ADVERT FOR ADP 2024/25 PUBLIC PARTICIPATION
+ANNEX I: PUBLIC PARTICIPATION (a): ADVERT ON ADP 2024/25